 Maharashtra has been home to many a Bahujan movement.
-On our India tour itinerary, Satara followed Phulewada, in Pune, the “karmabhoomi” (workplace) of Mahatma Jotirao Phule.
-Satara was about 200 km away from Pune.
+On our India tour itinerary, Kasegaon followed Phulewada, in Pune, the “karmabhoomi” (workplace) of Mahatma Jotirao Phule, through Satara district.
+Kasegaon was about 200 km away from Pune.
 Jotirao Phule had a close link with Satara.
 His ancestors lived in Kaatgun village, Khatav taluk, in Satara, before settling down in Phulewada.
-In a small village, Kasegaon, in Satara lives Gail Omvedt, a well-known personality in Indian academia, along with her husband Bharat Patankar, who has led many people’s movements.
+In a small village, Kasegaon, in the neighbouring Sangli district lives Gail Omvedt, a well-known personality in Indian academia, along with her husband Bharat Patankar, who has led many people’s movements.
 We had met Omvedt earlier too and had heard her speak at many meetings and seminars in Delhi.
 However, we wanted to see ourselves what we had only heard – her humble life in an Indian village.

 American-born Omvedt is one of the few scholars and philosophers who have worked extensively on the structure of Indian society.
 Bringing to light the pioneering work of Jotirao Phule and his wife Savitribai Phule is by far her most important contribution.
 Besides putting out volumes of the findings of her sociological research, she has also been involved in the movements of Dalits, farmers and women.
 Her book Cultural Revolt in a Colonial Society: The Non-Brahman Movement in Western India is considered a milestone.
 This book chronicles the cultural struggle and sociopolitical changes from the time of Phule to the time of Ambedkar.